-|Body height||169 cm||157 cm|
+|Body height||170 cm||158 cm|

 |HIV / Aids||0.01%||0.03%|

 * The number of people suffering from diabetes refers only to inhabitants aged between 20 and 79 years.

-* DTP is a three times combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.
+* DTP is a combined basic vaccination against diphtheria, pertussis (whooping cough) and tetanus, which should be given to children up to the age of 23 months.

-In Oman, 11.1% of all over 15-year-olds are still smokers.
+In Oman, 8.0 percent of all over 15-year-olds are still smokers.

 Medical suppliesMedical care provided by doctors and hospitals in Oman is below average compared to the world population.
-The country provides 1.6 hospital beds per 1000 inhabitants.
-The worldwide average here is 2.7 beds and within the EU there are even 5.6 beds for every 1000 inhabitants.
+The country provides 1.5 hospital beds per 1,000 inhabitants.
+The global mean here is 2.9 beds.
+Within the EU, 4.6 beds are available for every 1,000 residents.

-Due to the low level of care, the mortality of major known diseases can only be reduced in comparatively few cases.
-According to current information, about 18 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) still die.
+Through medical care, the mortality rate of major known diseases can be reduced as far as possible.
+For example, only about 22 percent of all people who suffer from cancer, diabetes, cardiovascular diseases or chylomicron retention disease (CRD) currently die.

 Red line: access to water supply via wells or delivered drinking water